Different seniority states of $^{119-126}$Sn isotopes: shell model description: Introduction

 In the Sn region, the appearance of isomeric states in $N=82$ isotones and $Z=50$ isotopes are very common, in even isotopes the $10^+$, and in odd isotopes $27/2^-$.
 The role of the $h_{11/2}$ orbital is crucial for the investigation of these isomers within shell model.
 There are three different experimental groups which are involved to identify seniority isomers in the Sn isotopes.
 Fotiades \cite{fotiades} group at LBNL, Astier \cite{astier} group at Legnaro and IRes-Strasbourg and Iskra group \cite{Iskra,Iskra1} at Argonne have done different experiments to populate isomeric states in odd and even Sn isotopes using fusion-fission reactions.
 The high-spin structure above the $10^+$ isomers in $^{118,120,122,124}$Sn reported by Fotiades et al in Ref. \cite{fotiades}.
 More complete level schemes in odd and even Sn isotopes with $A$ = 119-126 are populated in $^{12}$C + $^{238}$U and $^{18}$O + $^{208}$Pb fusion-fission reactions reported by Astier el al \cite{astier}.
 The aim of this experiment was to built high-spin states above the long-lived isomeric states lying around 4.5 MeV.
 The excited states above the $v=2$ isomers have been populated in even $^{118-128}$Sn isotopes in the fusion-fission reaction \cite{Iskra}, while excited states with seniority $v=$ 3, 5 and 7 have been investigated in odd $^{119-125}$Sn isotopes \cite{Iskra}.
 In these experiments \cite{astier,Iskra,Iskra1} for even $^{120,122,124,126}$Sn isotopes the isomeric states are $10^+$, $5^-$, $7^-$ and $15^-$, while for odd $^{119,121,123,125}$Sn isotopes they are $27/2^-$, $19/2^+$, and $23/2^+$.
 We have shown these isomeric states in the Figs.1 and 2, for even and odd Sn isotopes, respectively.
 In these figures we have also shown seniority of these different isomeric states.
 One of the important application of nuclear shell model is to identify the states involving many identical nucleons in the same orbit, thus it is possible to identify the high-spin states in the Sn isotopes with $(\nu h_{11/2})^n$ configuration.
-The aim of this work is to study several newly populated high-spin states \cite{astier,Iskra,Iskra1} and assign possible configurations of seniority isomers in these nuclei within the framework of shell model.